alecramsay/baseline/notes/workflow.md

 # Processing Steps

-Test initially on states that don't have any water-only precincts: NC, AZ, VA, and GA.
+Test initially on states that don't have any water-only precincts: XX, AZ, VA, and GA.
 Then generalize for states with water-only precincts but no connectivity issues.
 Finally, generalize to states with connectivity issues, like CA.